Anheuser-Busch: Environmental record

 In 2002, the Political Economy Research Institute ranked Anheuser–Busch 40th among the "Toxic 100", a list of U.S. corporations most responsible for air pollution.
 The study found that Anheuser–Busch released 1,002,786 kg (2,213,657 lbs) of toxic pollutants annually into the air.
 This is mainly because large amounts of CO_{2} are released during the process of fermentation.

 Anheuser-Busch has received numerous awards for its efforts to reduce its impact on the environment.
 In 1995 Anheuser-Busch's Baldwinsville brewery won an award for pollution prevention from the New York Governor for its use of a "comprehensive, energy-producing pollution-prevention system – bioenergy recovery – to treat wastewater from the brewing process."
 The brewery also reduced solid waste by nearly 70 percent from 1990 to 1994.
 In addition, the Baldwinsville brewery found markets for previous "waste" materials used in the fermentation of Anheuser-Busch beers.
 The Anheuser-Busch Recycling Corp. recycled more than 27 billion cans in 2006, a number far greater than what was used in its own packaging.
 Similarly, Anheuser-Busch has set short-term goals to reduce energy consumption 5% and increasing use of renewable fuel from 8 to 15% by 2010.
 Along with these goals, Anheuser-Busch has succeeded in cutting down its water use by 3% since 2002.
 Its parent company Anheuser-Busch InBev has recently announced a commitment to secure 100% of the company's purchased electricity from renewable sources by 2025.

 The brewery also operates an environmental outreach program to encourage recycling, energy conservation, and habitat preservation, as well as to prevent littering and water pollution.
-For past 18 years Anheuser-Busch employees have participated in "Green Week", which focuses on environmental conservation education for employees and their families.
+For the past 18 years Anheuser-Busch employees have participated in "Green Week", which focuses on environmental conservation education for employees and their families.

 Anheuser-Busch states they do not use animal-derived products, artificial ingredients, additives or preservatives at any stage of the brewing process or as part of the packaging in any of their range, with the exception of three Michelob products and two Bud Light products, which contain honey and shellfish respectively, and are marketed as such.
 All other Anheuser-Busch beers are brewed using water, yeast, barley malt, hops, and additional cereal grains.
 Anheuser-Busch eliminates the need for isinglass finings by settling and removing particles before fermentation.
 The beechwood aging process also helps to attract and remove yeast from the brew before the lagering process has ended.
 This only applies to the beers the company brews itself.

 Anheuser-Busch became a pioneer for electricity-powered heavy trucks.
 It ordered hundreds of trucks from Nikola Motor, an Arizona company specialized in the development of hydrogen-fueled engines.